jusrusswebb/cse15l-lab-reports/labReport3.md

 ## grep -r

-grep -r searches for a pattern recursively through a set of files or subdirectory
+grep -r searches for a pattern recursively through a set of files or subdirectory.
+This means that you search the current directory and all of its subdirectories, and all the subdirectories of those subdirectories, etc..

     grep -r "Winston Churchill" berlitz2